 - Damages that account for the loss of the deceased’s care and/or companionship

 Maryland caps non-economic damages (damages that cannot be calculated using receipts for actual expenses) in wrongful death suits.
-For two or more claimants, the cap is doubled, with increases every year.
+For two or more claimants, the cap is doubled and increases each year.

-Know What You Need to Prove in a Maryland Death Case
+Know What You Need to Prove in a Maryland Wrongful Death Case

 In order to successfully pursue a wrongful death case, you and your lawyer must be able to prove all of the following things: